chaifeng/proxy.pac/README.md

      - IPv6 networks (in CIDR format) added to `ipv6-rules-direct.txt` will bypass the proxy and connect directly.
    - **Proxy**: Domains added to `domain-rules-proxy.txt` will use the default proxy.

-   Add your domain names or IP network segments to the appropriate file, with one entry per line.
+   Add your domains or IP networks to the appropriate file, one per line.
+Subdomains will inherit the proxy behavior of their parent domain.
+You can also add country-level top domains to simplify the configuration.
 Lines starting with `#` are treated as comments.

    For example:

    Domains added to `domain-rules-direct.txt`, along with their subdomains,  will bypass the proxy and connect directly:
    ```
    # Direct connect domains
+   cn # All domains ending with .cn will connect directly by default
    google.com
    example.org
    ```